SpaceyaTech/Team-Berlin-React/README.md

   git add filename [filename ...] git commit -m "your commit message"
 ```
 5. Rebase your branch on `pre-dev`.
-Use the following command
+Use the following command `git pull origin  - - rebase pre-dev`

 6. Push up your changes.
 Do this by running `git push origin branch-name`